-The first part of the derivation in the present paper is similar to that given in Ref.~\onlinecite{bate}; however, (i)~the system dealt with by the authors of Ref.~\onlinecite{bate} is very diffierent from the pnictides and cuprates; (ii)~an exploration of linear magnetoresistance is not their primary purpose; and (iii)~their expression relevant to the discussion below is given in terms of a plethora of parameters that are not easily understood~\cite{whine}.
-Therefore I give a simplified, but complete form of the derivation (in SI units and using contemporary notation) in the hope that it will encourage others to play with the model and/or develop more sophisticated calculations from a similar starting point.
+The first part of the derivation is similar to that in Ref.~\onlinecite{bate}; however, the system dealt with in Ref.~\onlinecite{bate} is very different from the pnictides and cuprates; an exploration of linear magnetoresistance is not the primary purpose of Ref.~\onlinecite{bate}; and the relevant expression is given in terms of parameters that are not easily understood~\cite{whine}.
+Therefore I give a simplified, but complete form of the derivation (SI units, contemporary notation) in the hope that it will encourage others to play with the model and/or develop calculations from a similar starting point.

-We assume a bar-like sample fabricated from a simple metal (Figure~\ref{fig1}); the latter has a single, negatively charged carrier type of number density $n$ and with effective mass $m^*$ (it is easy to show that the same result obtains for positively charged holes).
+I assume a bar-like sample fabricated from a simple metal [Fig.~\ref{fig1}(a)]; the latter has a single, negatively charged carrier type of number density $n$ and with effective mass $m^*$ (it is easy to show that the same result obtains for positively charged holes).
 If {\bf H} is parallel to $z$ (as it is in most of the experiments~\cite{analytis1,greg}) it does not matter whether this material has a three-dimensional (spherical) or two-dimensional (cylindrical) Fermi surface, as long as the axis of the latter is also parallel to $z$.
 The current runs along $x$, parallel to the bar long axis, and the field is applied parallel to $z$.
-I assume that the sample is not very magnetic, so that the magnetic flux density within the sample and the applied field are roughly the same: {\it i.e.,} $B \approx \mu_0 H$.
+I assume that the sample is not very magnetic, so that the magnetic flux density within it and the applied field are roughly the same: {\it i.e.,} $B \approx \mu_0 H$.

 The nature of the Lorentz force $(-e{\bf v}\times {\bf B})$ means that there is no change to the carrier motion in the $z$ direction~\cite{singleton}, parallel to ${\bf B}$.
 It is therefore sufficent to consider the following elements of the conductivity tensor ${\underline \sigma}$: